 If you’re interested in becoming a registered nurse in Florida, there are several steps you can take to prepare yourself for nursing school.
 The first thing you should do is research the requirements for becoming a registered nurse in Florida.
 These requirements vary from state to state, so make sure you know exactly what you need to do before starting classes.

-Next, it’s important to make sure that you have the right prerequisites for nursing school.
+Next, it’s crucial to ensure that you have the right prerequisites for nursing school.
 Take a look at your desired school’s admissions requirements.
 Then you can submit your application.

 Finally, once your application has been accepted for the RN program, remember that there are many different types of nursing specialties you can enter.